 Chiles Can Be Very Hot, Joked The Dad.
 Once you have the spelling down, you’re going to want to know just how hot those chiles you’re putting in your pot are going to taste, so keep this handy Scoville Pepper Scale Chart in mind so you don’t regret your choices.
 Also, keep in mind that chiles aren’t only about heat, they also offer different flavors for your consideration, like fruity, peppery, licoricey, rasiny, tangy, but there’s no chart I could find for that, so try as many as you like and let experience be your guide.

 Dried Chiles and Chili Powder.
 The chile in your chili traditionally comes from dried chiles- the most common in commercial brands of chili powders being ancho chiles (a bit of smoke and fruit and mellow heat).
 Similar to fresh chiles, the flavor and heat level will vary by type, so if you ever want to venture from the flavor of ancho chiles in your quest for the World’s Best Chili you will have to look for chili powders that specify the type of chile as other than ancho in the spice blend on the label or the ingredients list.
 You could also make your own chili powder, using other types of dried chiles, but I’m guessing you’re a few years, or perhaps even a lifetime away from that.
 Although, if you’re ever interested, some of the more common dried chiles out there include New Mexico (rather mild and earthy), chipotle (smoked jalapeno, also available in adobo sauce), guajillo (fruity and spicy), mulato (similar but sweeter than ancho with hint of licorice), pasilla negro (hint of raisin), chile de arbol (hot with hint of grassy and smokiness) and/or dried habanero (Very Hot- use sparingly).
-Consider using a mix of mild, hot and fruity in your search and don’t forget about the cumin, garlic, Mexican oregano, etc.
+Consider using a mix of mild, hot and fruity in your search and don’t forget about the ground cumin seed, garlic powder, Mexican oregano, etc.

 What About Fresh Chilies?
 While dried chiles are the star of the show when it comes to chili, that doesn’t mean there is no room for fresh chiles like bell, Anaheim, poblano, jalapeno, serrano, habanero, etc (mildest to hottest).
 So if you’re up for a bit of fresh flavor with some heat, soften up some fresh chiles (keep the ribs and seeds in the mix for more heat) in your pot after you get your onions going to see what you think.